miker704/Strife/patches.md

        previous remove contents.
      - Added the ability for the cursor to auto focus at the end of the text when editing instead of the beginning.

+    - Fixed a problem where a user edit the name of a dmServer with containing 3 or more members and submitting a blank or name filled with  only spaces.
+      - Fixed by not checking if new name entered contains only spaces or is empty and aborts the changes and returns the orginal name.

 #### User Security

 - Fixed an issue when user changes their password and the password is not of appropiate length